 Replaying SLOs

-You can replay SLOs in two non-contradicting ways:
+You can replay SLOs in two ways:

-The Job Status widget provides the following functionality:
+The Job Status widget allows you to:

 - Track queued and ongoing Replays